Alabanda: History

+The Romans occupied the city shortly thereafter.

 According to Cicero in Greece, they worshiped several deified human beings, at Alabanda there was Alabandus.

 In 40 BC, the rebel Quintus Labienus at the head of a Parthian army took the city.
 After Labienus's garrison was slaughtered by the city's inhabitants, the Parthian army stripped the city of its treasures.
 Under the Roman Empire, the city became a conventus (Pliny, V, xxix, 105) and Strabo reports on its reputation for high living and decadence.
 The city minted its coins until the mid-third century.
 During the Byzantine Empire, the city was a created as a bishopric.

 The ruins of Alabanda are 8 km west of Çine and consist of the remains of a theatre and several other buildings, but excavations have yielded very few inscriptions.

 Ecclesiastical history

 The names of some bishops of Alabanda are known because they participated in church councils.
 Thus Theodoret was at the Council of Chalcedon in 451, Constantine at the Trullan Council in 692, another Constantine at the Second Council of Nicaea in 787, and John at the Photian Council of Constantinople (879).
 The names of two non-orthodox bishops of the see are also known: Zeuxis, who was deposed for Monophysitism in 518, and Julian, who was bishop from around 558 to around 568 and was a Jacobite.
 No longer a residential diocese, Alabanda is today listed by the Catholic Church as a titular see.